-SOPHOMORES: ROLF'S POOL PARTY!
+PARTY!
 COME JOIN US IN EVERY-THING YOU ALWAYS WANTED TO DO

-Are you running a D&D game and need
+Are you running a D&D game and need another player?
+If so call 4278

-YOU'RE CORDIALLY INVITED TO AT-TEND A PRESENTATION ON CAREERS AND COMMERCIAL BANKING AND TRUST AND FINAN-CIAL SERVICES SPONSORED BY THE NORTHERN TRUST BANK OF CHICAGO ON THURSDAY, NOV.
-13, PROMJ TO AN THUR UPPERD AND CHICAGO
+YOU'RE CORDIALLY INVITED TO AT-TEND A PRESENTATION ON CAREERS AND COMMERCIAL

-FROM 7 TO 9 IN THE UPPER LOUNGE OF, THE UNIVERSITY CLUB.
+CAREERS AND COMMERCIAL BANKING AND TRUST AND FINAN-CIAL SERVICES SPONSORED BY THE NORTHERN TRUST BANK OF CHICAGO ON THURSDAY, NOV 13, FROM 7 TO 9 IN THE UPPER LOUNGE OF THE UNIVERSITY CLUB BEEDESMENTE WILL BE SEVED